 After my first year, when traveling I’d tell everyone about how amazing I thought Burning Man is.
 I talked about it constantly.
 Then, tickets sold out in 2013 in 45 minutes.
 Millionaires and billionaires started building VIP camps.
 Celebrities started tweeting about it.
 Suddenly I felt protective.
 The whole point is that the city is inclusive, not exclusive.
 It isn’t and never has been an event where anyone is more important than anyone else.
 It has to stay that way.

-After myself and a few other bloggers wrote about Sak Yant tattoos, I heard through the grapevine that Wat Bang Phra has seen an influx of foreign visitors, many of whom are not respectful of the customs.
+After myself and a few other bloggers wrote about Sak Yant tattoos, I heard through the grapevine that Wat Bang Phra had seen an influx of foreign visitors, many of whom were not respectful of the customs.
 They’re even thinking of moving locations to combat the problem.
 I’ve also seen Pai gradually become more and more built up.
 This past visit, I saw a resort being built.
 It made my heart ache.

-Of course I’m not so arrogant that I think I singlehandedly did any of this, but the wat and Pai are small places.
+Of course I’m not so arrogant to think I singlehandedly did any of this, but the wat and Pai are small places.
 Even an increase of a few hundred or thousand will make an impact.
 If we all keep talking about the good and never the bad, things start to get ruined (think Koh Phi Phi after the fame of The Beach) by visitors who just want to make these places another party.

 In closing, in a way, Burning Man is like my sunset pictures.
 What I wanted it to be.
 Just like a sunset, you can’t talk about it and expect others to understand the magnitude of how it looked or made you feel in the moment.
 We’ve all seen them, and we all have our favorite.